great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_snowflake_datasource.rst

     will appear on your Terminal screen.
 After this confirmation, you can proceed with exploring the data sets in your new Snowflake data source.
+#.
+    Should you need to modify your connection string you can manually edit the ``great_expectations/uncommitted/config_variables.yml`` file.

 ----------------
 Additional Notes